martin1975/waterdoc/README.md

 This `bash` script is intended to add a watermark on identity documents before being sent to third parties.

-The aim of this watermark is to prevent identity theft.
+The aim of this watermark is to reduce the risk of identity theft.

 Usage example: